RedHatInsights/miniop/README.md

 ## Canary Deployments

-It depends on two non-trivial services to function:

-1. prometheus/alertmanager
-2. quay.io
+*This system expects deployments to have SLOs and SLIs tracked via prometheus and alertmanager.*

-To have Canary Keeper manage a deployment you must annotate the deployment with a label indicating that it should be managedd and two annotations that contain the pullspec for a quay repo that you wish to test and the container name for that image.
+To have Canary Keeper manage a deployment you must annotate the deployment with a label indicating that it should be managed and two annotations that contain the pullspec for an image that you wish to test and the container name for that image.

 Something kind of like this: